theElandor/Nodes/README.md

 + Leader election "As far as it can";
 + Leader election "Controlled Distance";
 ## Open Issues
+### Critical
++ Find a way to handle different message format, use JSON instead of eval();
++ Add a separate thread for each node that receives messages and stores them in a shared queue;
 ### General
 + Add Linux support;
 + Need to improve sync logic;